Marv Harshman

-Marvel Keith Harshman (October 4, 1917 – April 12, 2013) was a college basketball coach, a head coach for forty years in the state of Washington at Pacific Lutheran University, Washington State University, and the University of Washington.
+Marvel Keith Harshman (October 4, 1917 – April 12, 2013) was an American college basketball coach.
+He served as a head coach for 41 years in the state of Washington at Pacific Lutheran University, Washington State University, and the University of Washington.

 Early years

 Born in Eau Claire, Wisconsin, Harshman moved to the Pacific Northwest as a child and graduated from Lake Stevens High School in Lake Stevens, Washington, north of Seattle.
-He attended Pacific Lutheran University in Parkland, where he lettered thirteen times in four sports and graduated in 1942.
+He attended Pacific Lutheran University in Parkland, where he lettered thirteen times in football, basketball, baseball, and track and field and graduated in 1942.
 Harshman served three years in the U.S. Navy during World War II, then returned to PLU to coach.
-A fullback, he was selected by the Chicago Cardinals in the fifteenth round (134th overall) of the 1942 NFL Draft.
+A fullback, he was selected by the Chicago Cardinals in the fifteenth round (134th overall) of the 1942 NFL draft.